Skip to content

 “Do I dare?” and, “Do I dare?”

-Time to turn back and descend the stair… A nice image in that line.
-Which, since reading A Lover’s Discourse: Fragments by Roland Barthes, has made me… Read more ““Do I dare?” and, “Do I dare?””
+A nice image in that line.
+Which, since reading A Lover’s Discourse: Fragments by Roland Barthes, has made me think of Treppenwitz.
+Literally, ‘the wisdom of the stairs’.
+The striking reply that … Read more

 January 12, 2012 by Fred Gooltz